 Getting ready for life in Alaska

-Are you dreaming of a new life with breathtaking sights and endless possibilities?
-If so, you’ve chosen a great destination!
-Alaska is full of opportunities for new adventures and a fresh start.
+Are you dreaming of a new life filled with breathtaking sights and endless possibilities?
+If so, Alaska is a great destination!
+It’s full of opportunities for new adventures and a fresh start.
 But because life in the Last Frontier is very different from what you’ll find in the lower 48 (and moving there can pose some challenges), it’s a good idea to learn what to expect.
 Use this comprehensive guide to explore:

 - What living in Alaska is like